aiven/aiven-docs/docs/products/opensearch/howto/opensearch-and-nodejs.md

 The `search` method expects three optional parameters: `params`, `options` and `callback`.

-The query details are placed into the `params` object.
-Here we can specify a variety of parameters, such as the name of the index (`index`), the maximum number of results to be returned (`size`), if the response is paginated (`size` and `from`), by which fields to sort the data (`sort`) and others.
+The query details are into the `params` object, which contains the name of the index (`index`), the maximum number of results to be returned (`size`), if the response is paginated (`size` and `from`), by which fields to sort the data (`sort`) and others.